Jiri-Kremser/web/content/post/ipam-for-capv.md

     typed referenced object inside the same namespace.
 ```

-It means that each VM created from given template will have an IP address managed using the `IPAddress` and `IPAddressClaim`.
+It means that each VM created from a given template will have an IP address managed using the `IPAddress` and `IPAddressClaim`.
 That's both over-kill and also not sufficient.
 It's overkill, because we don't need to take those non-important VMs (like worker nodes, or other control planes (CP) when running in HA) those precious IPs, we care only about one virtual api for all control planes running in HA mode as described in kube-vip (control plane HA use-case).

-Also it is not sufficient, because it can't propagate that IP into other resources in that tree of objects where the information is needed:
+Also it is not sufficient, because it can't propagate that IP into other resources in that tree of CAPI objects where the information is needed:
+{{% notice foobar propagate %}}
 - `.spec.controlPlaneEndpoint.host` in `VsphereCluster` CR
 - static pod definition for kubevip in `KubeadmControlPlane` (file with static pod is mounted to each CP node)
 - `.spec.kubeadmConfigSpec.clusterConfiguration.apiServer.certSANs` same `KubeadmControlPlane` CR as the previous one
+{{% /notice %}}

 ### Our Solution

-So given we have installed the `cluster-api-ipam-provider-in-cluster` (`CAIP` - not to be confused with `CAPI` ;) we can now first create the `IPAddressClaim`, and only if it succeeds, only then use that IP in those places described above and create the set of resources for CAPI.
+So given we have installed the `cluster-api-ipam-provider-in-cluster` (`CAIP` - not to be confused with `CAPI` ;) we can now first create the `IPAddressClaim`, and only if it succeeds, only then use that IP in those places described [above](./#propagate) and create the set of resources for CAPI.

 However, our resources for `VsphereCluster` are delivered as a Helm Chart so we can actually:

 1) deploy everything at once, all the CAPI resource, but also the `IPAddressClaim`
 2) create a pre-install job that will paused the `Cluster` CR so that controllers will ignore it for a moment
 3) create a post-install job in helm that will be waiting for the `IPAddress` to exist
-4) once the IP is obtained, it will propagate (`kubectl patch`) the IP to those three abovementioned places
+4) once the IP is obtained, it will propagate (`kubectl patch`) the IP to those three [abovementioned](./#propagate) places
 5) unpause the `Cluster` CR

 ---